 An introduction to a number of cutting edge research topics and the concept, ideas and methodologies of research in Information Science.

-This paper should be taken if you are interested in finding out more about cutting-edge topics in Information Science and/or if you are interested in learning more about research, perhaps with a view to continuing to do honours.
+This paper should be taken if you are interested in finding out more about cutting-edge topics in Information Science and/or if you are interested in learning more about research, perhaps with a view to continuing to undertake postgraduate study.

 |Paper title||Research Topics|